 Consensus on goals

-The major nondemocratic actors are the drug cartels and organized crime groups, although they may prefer Mexico’s weak democracy to a hard-line autocracy.
-They have killed dozens of elected officials at the local level in many regions, killed candidates during the last election, and have either killed or enabled other actors to kill social leaders and journalists.
+Although AMLO centralized power in the executive, weakened some democratic institutions and attacked others (the press, NGOs and social movements), the former president by no means questioned democracy as the “only game in town.”
+The major nondemocratic actors are drug cartels and organized crime groups, although they may prefer Mexico’s weak democracy to a hard-line autocracy.
+They have killed dozens of local elected officials across many regions, killed candidates in the last election, and either killed or enabled others to kill social leaders and journalists.
 In some cases, they have even impeded local elections.
-The army has increasingly been assigned previously civilian tasks, which may be worrisome if AMLO fails in his presidency and Mexican society fragments further.
+The army has increasingly been assigned formerly civilian tasks and acquired economic and political power under AMLO, but it respects the civilian government.

 Anti-democratic actors